Class CanandAddress

 • CanandAddress

-public CanandAddress(CANBus bus, int devType, int prodId, int devId)
+public CanandAddress(MessageBus bus, int devType, int devId)

 Constructor with explicit CAN bus.